gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/prototype_run_protocol_assessment_01.md

 Likewise, restart after unity is not a trivial replay of earlier fragmentation.

+Likewise, post-recovery recontact is not a trivial replay of first-order perturbation contact.

 This indicates that the protocol carries organizational memory in its evolving structure, not merely superficial textual residue.

 For engineering purposes, this suggests the protocol may support: